Thursday, December 11, 2008

 Now the tiger got angry.
 He tore the ropes apart and said, “Duuh!
 I don’t want to get married like this.”
 And he strode off to the forest.

-Inside forest, there was a place where woodcutters frequent most.
+Inside the forest, there was a place where woodcutters frequented most.
 That day, some of them left a huge tree trunk partially split, with a wedge in the cleft.
 The tiger came there and saw the fox taking rest on that tree trunk.

-As the fox saw the tiger, he asked, “Hey uncle!
+As the fox saw the tiger, he was alarmed.
+But, he calmly asked “Hey uncle!
 How did your marriage go?”

 The tiger replied, “Ney nephew!
 They joked too much.
 So, I left that place.”